-I have put together a basic glossary of terms that are commonly used in herbalism and in some cases, paganism in general.
-This is by no means comprehensive but I hope it maybe a useful starting point for those new to herb magic or who wish to have a simple guide as they learnt to work with this multifaceted and effective form of magic.
+I have put together a basic glossary of terms that are commonly used in herb magic and in some cases, paganism in general.
+This is by no means comprehensive but I hope it can be a useful starting point for those new to herb magic or who wish to have a simple guide as they learnt to work with this multifaceted and effective form of magic.

 A - C

-Anaphrodisiac - The opposite of an aphrodisiac.
-Any herb that cools passion.
+Anaphrodisiac – This term refers to any herb that cools passion.

 Balefire - An open air fire, such as a bonfire that is lit for magical purposes.

-Censer - Vessels used for burning incense.
-Often made of brass, copper or clay and may be highly decorative.
+Censer – A vessels that is used for burning incense.
+These are often made of brass, copper or clay and may be highly decorative.

 Curse - Concentrated negative and/or destructive energy that has been deliberately created and directed at someone or something with the intention of doing harm.